The Homeowner's Guide to Evaluating Roof Condition

 Pipe Boot Timestamps

-Inspect plumbing vent pipe boots on your roof for production dates.
-This stamp indicates when at least part of the roofing system was installed, offering a strong age indicator.
+Check the plumbing vent pipe boots on your roof for a production date.
+The stamp can show when part of the roof was installed and can help estimate the roof’s age.

 Local Building Permits

-Check with your local building department for permits related to your address.
-Roof replacements often require permits, and these records typically include the project date.
+Check with your local building department for permits tied to your address.
+Roof replacements often require permits, and the records usually show the date the work was done.

-The number "14" stamped on this pipe boot indicates it was manufactured in 2014.
-This strongly suggests the roof was installed in 2014 or 2015.
+The number “14” stamped on this pipe boot means it was made in 2014.
+This likely means the roof was installed in 2014 or 2015.

-This image shows how the color of the roof changed which would indicate that the roof was replaced between 2012 & 2014.
-These images were pulled from Google Earth's Historical Imagery feature.
+This image shows the roof color changed, which suggests the roof was replaced between 2012 and 2014.
+These images come from Google Earth’s historical imagery feature.

 Top Reasons Your Roof Might Fail